IanBMahoney/Ray-Casting-Engine/README.md

 This project was created for a programming class in high school.

-It was created within a group of two classmates; myself and Alex Truman.
+It was created within a group of two classmates; Alex Truman and myself.

 The prompt was to create a program that pushed our current limits.